ozovalihasan/ead-g/README.md

   ```sh
   $ ead 'path_of_the_generated_file'
   ```
   * Don't forget to put quotation marks(').
 It is not necessary put quotation marks, if path_of_the_generated_file doesn't include any "(".
-But, usage of quotaino marks is encouraged to be
+But, usage of quotation marks is encouraged to be on the safe side.

 - Move the generated JSON file (its name must be 'EAD.json') to the root folder of your project.
 Then,
   ```sh